-This year, the Chinese New Year or also known as Lunar New Year will be celebrated by Chinese people and people with Chinese ancestry on 16 February, marking the start of the year of the Dog.
+This year, the Chinese New Year or also known as Lunar New Year will be celebrated by Chinese people and people with Chinese ancestry on 25 January, marking the start of the year of the Rat.
 Chinese New Year is a public holiday in many countries.
 Continue reading

-Hear ye, hear ye!
-Starting this year, Adorageek will also celebrate the life of woman heroes.
-We have so many remarkable women out there that have always been parts of the great history of the world.
-They are notable figures to be look upon to; their acts, contributions, and roles inspire us even until today.
-So every month, Adorageek will celebrate the life of a woman hero who was born in that respective month.
-You will see heroes from different walks of life, from science to arts to politics; and Adorageek has especially chosen different heroines to represent the diversity of human culture and ethnicity.
+Starting 2020, Adorageek will celebrate the story of girl protagonist in literature!
+We have so many remarkable girl protagonists that have inspired us throughout our lives.
+So every month, Adorageek will celebrate the story of a girl protagonist.
+You will see characters from different stories, from literature to fantasy and science-fiction to romance; and Adorageek has especially chosen different girl protagonists to represent the diversity of human culture and ethnicity.
 They are as colorful as we all are!

-For this month, Adorageek will celebrate the bravery of Joan of Arc!
+For this month, Adorageek will celebrate the story of Jo March!
 Continue reading

 5, 4, 3, 2, 1!
 Be prepared to count down toward the New Year on the evening of 31 December!
 Continue reading